thamain1/IntelliOptics-Edge/ARCHITECTURE.md

 ## Overview

-The edge endpoint provides a way for clients to use the existing Groundlight API in a hybrid mode: most inference requests will be handled locally while all other requests will be forwarded to the Groundlight cloud service.
-This enables client programs to get low-latency results for most requests while still being able to use the full Groundlight API.
+The edge endpoint provides a way for clients to use the existing IntelliOptics API in a hybrid mode: most inference requests will be handled locally while all other requests will be forwarded to the IntelliOptics cloud service.
+This enables client programs to get low-latency results for most requests while still being able to use the full IntelliOptics API.

 ## Structure